blakesims/obsidian-unified-question-handler/README.md

 - Single modal interface for multiple questions
 - Support for various question types: input, checkbox, fuzzy search, multi-select, and more
 - Integration with index files for dynamic options
-- Easy to integrate with existing Templater scripts
+- Easy to integrate with existing scripts

 ## Installation